nikitavoloboev/data/productivity/flow/Rules.md

 - Don't forget to update version number and then also commit the workflow so info.plist on GitHub has the latest version

 ## Working
-- Work to complete the task I have at hand
+- Work to complete the task I have at hand.
-- Turn on [Focus block](https://heyfocus.com) when starting a work block and focus fully on the tasks
+- Always turn [Focus](https://heyfocus.com) when starting to work and make things and fully focus on the task/s at hand.
-	- adjust the focus list to block even more distractions and tune my workflow to only do the task/s I have
+	- Adjust the focus list to block even more distractions and tune my workflow to only do the task/s I have.
-- Live by my calendar
+- Live by my calendar.
-	- assign tasks and blocks of time in advance and work through each of the blocks
+	- Assign tasks and blocks of time in advance and work through each of the blocks.
-	- adjust when necessary
+	- Adjust when necessary.
-- Work away from home.
+- Work away from home ideally.

 ## SnippetsLab
 - Upload all non personal snippets as Gists.